AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 * Add clay into 6 L bucket and mix well
 * Record absorbances and turbidity readings after system reaches steady state for clay trial

+**[If you don't use periods for some bullets, don't for all of them.
+Choose one and be consistent]**

 Stop the experiment by shutting down all the water pump, turbidimeter, spectrophotomer, and clay stirrer.

 ## Results and Analysis
 In the first set of experiments, different Humic Acid Concentrations were tested.
-Absorbance and Turbidity readings are recorded for later use.
+Absorbance and Turbidity readings are recorded for later use. **[No need to capitalize concentrations, absorbance, and turbidity.]**
+**[Label your tables]**
 | Humic Acid Concentration(mg/L) |           Absorbance           |
 | ------------------------------ | ------------------------------ |
 | 5                              |0.2326                          |